edocbuhtig/wordpress-custom-theme-bootstrap-starter/README.md

 ## WordPress custom theme from scratch with bootstrap integration, dynamic menu & sidebar

-Clone repo upload the (zip) to themes folder and activate from admin panel
+Clone repo upload the (zip) to themes folder and activate from admin panel, create few pages, create a new menu add pages to the menu, select menu location save and browse the site.

 External lib includes, as follows: